Where to Stay in Paros: 7 Best Areas (+ My Fav Boutique Hotels & Resorts)

 • Hotel Oasis: Just steps from the beach, ferry and Church of Ekatontapyliani, offering family rooms, on-site dining and easy access to all of Parikia.

-Insider Tip: Staying just outside Parikia gives you the convenience of the town while letting you enjoy quiet evenings – ideal for couples or those seeking a slower pace.
+Insider Tip: Staying just outside Parikia gives you the convenience of the town while letting you enjoy quiet evenings, ideal for couples or those seeking a slower pace, but I do recommend renting a car.

 Seaside dining in Paros featuring sunset views, fresh seafood, and a relaxing Greek island atmospher.

-Enjoy a beautiful sunset dinner at To Balconi tou Aki.
+We enjoyed a beautiful sunset dinner at To Balconi tou Aki (a restaurant I can certainly recommend!).

 Why stay here: Aliki is perfect if you want a quieter, more traditional village.
 Soft beaches, local tavernas and a friendly vibe make it great for families or anyone looking to slow down.